Meet the Team at IS-Instruments

 Senior Scientist

-Dr Rhea Sam joined ISI in 2023, having gained an MSc in Photonics from the Cochin University of Science and Technology before completing her PhD in Applied Physics from Osaka University.
-While completing her doctorate, she was involved in developing optical instrumentation for tip-enhanced ultra-low-frequency Raman microscopes.
+Dr Rhea Sam joined ISI in 2023, having gained an MSc in Photonics from the Cochin University of Science and Technology.
+Subsequently, she completed her PhD in Applied Physics from Osaka University.
+While completing her doctorate, she was involved in the development of optical instrumentation for tip-enhanced ultra-low-frequency Raman microscopes.
 She also worked on the synthesis and characterisation of 2D nanomaterials.

 Have a problem and need a solution?
 Talk to us.